felipemognon/hello-world/README.md

 # hello-world
-exemplo of how to create repository
+exemple of how to create repository